-Commissioner Melissa McKinlay was elected to the Board of County Commissioners in 2014.
-Prior to her election, Commissioner McKinlay spent nearly twenty years advocating on behalf of women, children and families as a Legislative aide to the Palm Beach County Legislative Affairs Office, to members of Congress and the US Senate, and as a volunteer with several organizations including the Junior League.
+Palm Beach County Mayor Melissa McKinlay was elected to the Board of County Commissioners in 2014.
+Prior to her election, Mayor McKinlay spent nearly twenty years advocating on behalf of women, children and families as a Legislative aide to the Palm Beach County Legislative Affairs Office, to members of Congress and the US Senate, and as a volunteer with several organizations including the Junior League.

 Her public service involves working at all three levels of government, including the office of U.S. Senator Bill Nelson, the US House & Florida House of Representatives, the Florida Department of Community Affairs, and the Sarasota County Budget Department.

-Currently, Commissioner McKinlay serves on the following boards and committees: Palm Beach Metropolitan Planning Organization, Treasure Coast Regional Planning Council, 16-County Coalition for Responsible Management of Lake Okeechobee, Business Development Board of Palm Beach County Executive Board, the Florida Supreme Court Task Force on Mental Health & Substance Abuse in the Courts, the 15th Circuit State Attorney's Sober Home Task Force, Palm Beach County 15th Judicial Circuit Juvenile Justice Advisory Board, Florida Department of Juvenile Justice Palm Beach Regional Juvenile Detention Center Advisory Board, Treasure Coast Local Emergency Planning Council, the Florida Association of Counties (FAC) Board of Directors, FAC Public Safety Policy Committee (Chair), FAC Federal Policy Committee (Vice-Chair), FAC Select Committee on Constitutional Revision, National Association of Counties Agriculture & Rural Affairs Policy Steering Committee (NACo) (Vice-Chair), NACo Rural Action Caucus, NACo NextGen Committee (Board of Directors), NACo Women of NACo, South Florida Fair Board of Trustees, the Glades Career Readiness Roundtable, the Glades Hunger Relief Workgroup (Co-Chair), the Junior League of the Palm Beaches Advocacy Committee and the Junior Leagues of Florida State Public Affairs Committee.
+Currently, Mayor McKinlay serves on the following boards and committees: Palm Beach Metropolitan Planning Organization, Palm Beach County Business Development Board Executive Committee, Treasure Coast Regional Planning Council, 16-County Coalition for Responsible Management of Lake Okeechobee, the Florida Supreme Court Task Force on Mental Health & Substance Abuse in the Courts, the 15th Circuit State Attorney's Sober Home Task Force, Palm Beach County 15th Judicial Circuit Juvenile Justice Advisory Board, Florida Department of Juvenile Justice Palm Beach Regional Juvenile Detention Center Advisory Board, Treasure Coast Local Emergency Planning Council, the Florida Association of Counties (FAC) 2nd Vice President, FAC Select Committee on the Constitutional Revision Commission, National Association of Counties Agriculture & Rural Affairs Policy Steering Committee (NACo) (Vice-Chair), NACo Rural Action Caucus, NACo NextGen Committee (Board of Directors), NACo Women of NACo President, South Florida Fair Board of Trustees, the Glades Career Readiness Roundtable, the Glades Hunger Relief Workgroup (Co-Chair), the Junior League of the Palm Beaches Advocacy Committee and the Junior Leagues of Florida State Public Affairs Committee.

 She has received multiple awards for her advocacy efforts including: